rvarago/rvarago.github.io/_posts/2020-10-02-crosscompiling-cpp-dockcross.md

 That's neat!
 Think of unit-tests as part of the CI process.

 ## Conclusion

-We've discussed the role cross-compiling plays for embedded software development, briefly saw what a toolchain is, and finally how dockcross gave us a pre-built cross-compiling toolchain that we used to cross-compile a toy C++ example and then execute it in an emulator on our development machine.
+We've discussed the role that cross-compiling plays in embedded software development.
+We briefly saw what a toolchain is.
+Then we glanced over dockcross, which gave us a pre-built cross-compiling toolchain that we later used to cross-compile a toy C++ example and even executed it in an emulator running on our development machine.

+In our example, we cross-compiled for the Raspberry Pi.
+However, dockcross comes with many more cross-toolchains available in different Docker images.

-dockcross is just one possible option, not the single option.
-We may also want to check [raspberrypi/tools](https://github.com/raspberrypi/tools), a fully-fledge [Yocto](https://www.yoctoproject.org/), [Nix](https://nixos.wiki/wiki/Cross_Compiling), roll our own Docker images, etc.
+dockcross is just _one_ possible option, and not the _single_ option.
+We may also want to consider other solutions as well, for instance [crosstool-NG](https://crosstool-ng.github.io/), [raspberrypi/tools](https://github.com/raspberrypi/tools), a fully-fledge [Yocto](https://www.yoctoproject.org/), [Nix](https://nixos.wiki/wiki/Cross_Compiling), rolling our own Docker images, etc.

-Furthermore, it might worth exploring how the tooling other programming languages does cross-compilation, e.g [Rust's cross](https://github.com/rust-embedded/cross) or [Go's GOOS/GOARCH](https://golang.org/pkg/runtime/), etc:
+Moreover, it might worth exploring how the tooling other programming languages does cross-compilation, e.g [Rust's cross](https://github.com/rust-embedded/cross) or [Go's GOOS/GOARCH](https://golang.org/pkg/runtime/):

 ```bash
 cross build --target armv7-unknown-linux-gnueabihf  # Rust (+ cross).